Android is a family of products encompassing many makes of smartphones and tablets.

 Once you master the concept of the touch screen such a device will fit seamlessly into our lifestyle.

-You can buy up to date Android devices from as little as £100 up to £700 depending on specification, screen size and memory.
+You can buy new Android devices from under £100 up to more than £1,000 depending on specification, screen size and memory.